 Description: Wanderers are the most common bug in the Great Expanse.
 As a result, they have the most variation in shape and size.
-One thing they have in common is a round shape where the thorax and abdomen form 1 shape.
-All wanderers have wings, but most of them cannot use their wings to fly. covering their wings is a 2nd pseudo wing called an elytra.
+One thing they have in common is a round shape where the thorax and abdomen form one shape.
+All wanderers have wings, but most of them cannot use their wings to fly. covering their wings is a second pseudo wing called an elytra.
 The bulkier grounded wanderers often have a natural spike, horn, or blade attached to their head.
 Wanderer colors range from dull browns and blacks to all manner of eccentric colors and patterns.

 History and Society: Wanderers were the first bugs to gain intellect but far from the first to form society.
 Some historians would argue they still haven’t.
-All wanderers descend from long lines of nomads who wandered the expanse as civilizations formed and fell.
-Occasionally a group of wanderers would make a permanent home in one of these burdening societies, resulting in wanderers located just about wherever other bugs are, and everywhere else for that matter.
-One could argue that the city of Rattlecrossing located in the center of the expanse is the wanderer’s honorary homeland, as it was once a convenient trading spot where a rich wander tribe established a city as an open neutral place for all bugs struggling with the various conflicts on the expanse.
+All Wanderers descend from long lines of nomads who wandered the Expanse as civilizations formed and fell.
+Occasionally a group of Wanderers would make a permanent home in one of these burdening societies, resulting in Wanderers located just about wherever other bugs are, and everywhere else for that matter.
+One could argue that the city of Rattlecrossing located in the center of the Expanse is the Wanderer’s honorary homeland, as it was once a convenient trading spot where a rich Wander tribe established a city as an open neutral place for all bugs struggling with the various conflicts on the Expanse.

-Relations: Wanders are found in nearly every society and are thusly accepted by bugs of all races, however being a traditionally nomadic races carries stereotypes.
-Many bugs assume wanderers they meet are adventures and looking for work or that a wanderer is not looking for company because the passing nature and small group dynamic of adventuring parties leaves many wanderers not fond of attachment.
+Relations: Wanderers are found in nearly every society and are thusly accepted by bugs of all races, however being a traditionally nomadic race carries stereotypes.
+Many bugs assume Wanderers they meet are adventures and looking for work or that a Wanderer is not looking for company because the passing nature and small group dynamic of adventuring parties leaves many Wanderers not fond of attachment.

 Stats: